The Human Truth Foundation

 For more, see:

-Amongst the worst in Australasia Niue ranks 11th-worst in the world in terms of its responsibility towards the environment.
-This rank is calculated from 21 data sets.
-Niue does better than average in terms of its forested percent change 2000-202014.
+Amongst the highest in Australasia with respect to its responsibility towards the environment, Niue is 11th-worst in the world.
+This is derived from 21 data sets.
+Niue does better than average in terms of its forested percent change 2000-202012.
 And finally, it does worse than average in its sign-up rate to major international accords on protecting the environment.

 Forest Area Change 2000-2020